piranha/gostatic/README.md

 You can also use arbitrary names for constants to [access later](#site-interface) from templates.

-## Page header
+## Page config

-Page header is in format `name: value`, for example:
+Page config is only processed if you specify `config` processor for a page.
+It's format is `name: value`, for example:

 ```
 title: This is a page